Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: Introduction

 \section{Introduction}

 Cloud computing has surged in popularity in recent years.
-Large-scale cloud service vendors, \eg Microsoft Azure, Amazon Web Services, and Google Cloud Platform, provide customers with various resources and services over the Internet~\cite{qian2009cloud}.
-Due to the huge scale and the complexity of cloud systems, performance issues (\eg degradation of overall availability, increment of network latency, and application processing delays) are inevitable~\cite{jiang2009system}.
-Such performance issues may cause SLA (Service Level Agreement) violations, leading to substantial economic losses~\cite{amannejad2015detecting}.
-Therefore, identifying performance issues accurately is a critical task during the maintenance of cloud online service systems~\cite{ibidunmoye2015performance}.
+Large-scale cloud vendors, \eg Microsoft Azure, Amazon Web Services, and Google Cloud Platform, provide customers with various services over the Internet~\cite{qian2009cloud}.
+Due to the scale and complexity, performance issues are inevitable~\cite{jiang2009system} in cloud systems.
+Such performance issues may degrade overall availability and increase service response time, thus causing SLA (Service Level Agreement) violations and substantial economic losses~\cite{amannejad2015detecting, li2022going}.
+Therefore, identifying performance issues accurately is a critical task during the maintenance of cloud systems~\cite{ibidunmoye2015performance}.

-In current practice, due to the privacy of the client service~\cite{kazdagli2022using}, cloud service vendors typically collect external information (\eg computing resource utilization and throughput of the services) via the backend monitoring system~\cite{cid2018adaptive}, and then analyze the collected information to identify potential issues.
-Simple as the process might seem, it is non-trivial to identify performance issues in cloud service systems.
-In particular, a service system is typically huge in scale~\cite{peiris2014pad} with microservices architecture~\cite{guo2020graph} and produces a large volume of monitoring data~\cite{padhy2013big,ward2012semantic}.
-Manually analyzing large amounts of data to identify issues is tedious and labour-intensive~\cite{chen2021graph}, which is not a feasible approach to cloud maintenance.
-As a result, engineers resort to automatic methods based on machine learning techniques (including deep learning), \eg LSTM-based models~\cite{zhao2021predicting}, to identify performance issues.
+In current practice, cloud vendors typically collect crucial metrics (\ie Key Performance Indicators, KPI), such as CPU utilization and network latency, and then analyze the collected metrics to identify performance issues.
+Simple as the process might seem, it is a non-trivial task.
+In particular, a cloud system is typically vast in scale and consists of tremendous software and hardware components (\eg microservices, and virtual machines and servers)~\cite{peiris2014pad, guo2020graph, yu2023logreducer}.
+Each component may have tens of metrics to be collected in the backend monitoring system, resulting in a large volume of monitoring metrics~\cite{padhy2013big,ward2012semantic}.
+Since analyzing tremendous data manually is labor-intensive and error-prone~\cite{chen2021graph}, automatic approaches that help on-call engineers identify performance issues are preferred.

-Since the external information (\ie various key performance indicators) can be organized as multivariate metrics, the performance issue identification problem is typically formulated as an anomaly detection problem on multivariate metrics in the literature~\cite{borghesi2019anomaly, scheinert2021learning, xu2018unsupervised}.
-In particular, a body of work~\cite{zong2018deep, zhang2019deep} adopts unsupervised learning methods to learn the behavior of the service system in failure-free status and detect anomalies that deviate from the behavior due to the lack of labeled data.
-These methods assume the training data are "normal" (\ie do not contain performance issues).
-However, this assumption may not be true for metrics from production cloud systems.
-Specifically, mild performance issues exist in real production systems that may not cause obvious anomalies, which is noise in the metric data.